SherG/blue-plankton/content/posts/winter.md

 Semi-seasoned is considerably cheaper than kiln-dried.
 You can buy a cord of semi-seasoned for about $225.
 Kiln-dried firewood is currently going for $380/cord.

+#### How much firewood do I need?

 * If you live in an average-sized house, count on needing 4-5 cords of firewood
-* If you live in a small house or cabin, count on needing 2-3 cords.
+* If you live in a small house, count on needing 2-3 cords.
+* If you live in a small cabin, count on 1.5 cords.
 * Count on spending $50 per cord if you want someone to stack it for you

+How much firewood you need will be partly determined on whether you plan to rely solely on your fireplace or wood stove for heat.

+> Tip: Before you go to bed, put an "all-nighter" on the fire.
+This is simply one of the biggest logs in your stack.
+It won't really last "all night" but it will help maintain your heat longer.

+Consider: it'll get cold in the middle of the night after your fire's gone out.
+Do you want to get up a few times during the night to start a new fire? \
+\
+If not, you'll need to use a thermostat-controlled space heater or baseboard heating.

 Realize that as late as April and May you may be running your wood stove — at least at night.